The Phiaton BT100 NC is a Bluetooth enabled wireless IEM for under $100 that also sports a very useful water resistance feature.

-Substance factor is, again, not good.
+The substance factor is, again, not good.
 I feel like most of the signature is relatively thin and lacking.
 Although, I am not labeling it as terrible by any means.
 It just isn’t up to par with most very good $60-80US IEM’s out there.

 This is a casual IEM for casual listeners who are more focused on the routine of exercise than actually listening only to the product.
-General consumers want good sound that is comfortable and easy to listen to, background noise and music when going about whatever they are doing when using this type of an IEM.
+General consumers want a good sound that is comfortable and easy to listen to, background noise and music when going about whatever they are doing when using this type of IEM.

-In that regard, things are well set up in the midrange band on this BT100-NC.
+In that regard, things are well set up in the midrange band on this BT100 NC.
 Physical dynamic impact (slam) is not at all a problem and I feel like I could listen to vocal-centered tracks for a long time before feeling any fatigue.

 Testing results for the upper end were relatively bland.
 Not great, but certainly not bad.
 The tone is the problem here and not so much the audio fidelity of the top end.
 I feel it overly reserved and lacking sparkle and any real drive.